-- 6.4 Cost and Eligibility Requirements.
-Affordable Housing shall comply with the following requirements: - 1.
-Affordable Housing required to be offered for rent or sale shall be rented or sold to and occupied only by Eligible Households. - 2.
-For an Affordable Rental Unit, the monthly rent payment, including applicable utility allowances, shall not exceed 30 percent of the maximum monthly income permissible for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one, unless another affordable housing program methodology for calculating rent limits as approved by DHCD applies. - 3.
-For an Affordable Homeownership Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, and insurance, shall not exceed 30 percent of the maximum monthly income permissible for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one, unless another affordable housing program methodology for calculating rent limits as approved by DHCD applies.
+- D.6.4 Cost and Eligibility Requirements.
+Affordable Housing shall comply with the following requirements: - (1)1.-Affordable Housing required to be offered for rent or sale shall be rented or sold to and occupied only by Eligible Households. - (2)2.-For an Affordable Rental Unit, the monthly rent payment, including applicable utility allowances, shall not exceed 30 percent of the maximum monthly income permissible for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one, unless another affordable housing program methodology for calculating rent limits as approved by DHCD applies. - (3)3.-For an Affordable Homeownership Unit, the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, and insurance, shall not exceed 30 percent of the maximum monthly income permissible for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one, unless another affordable housing program methodology for calculating rent limits as approved by DHCD applies.

-Prior to the granting of any [Building Permit or Plan Approval] for a Project, the Applicant must demonstrate, to the satisfaction of the Monitoring Agent, that the method by which such affordable rents or affordable purchase prices are computed shall be consistent with state or federal guidelines for affordability applicable to [name of community].
+Prior to the granting of any [Building Permit or Plan Approval] for a Project, the Applicant must demonstrate, to the satisfaction of the Monitoring Agent, that the method by which such affordable rents or affordable purchase prices are computed shall be consistent with state or federal guidelines for affordability applicable to [name of community].the Town of Lancaster.

-substantially equal effect.
+COMMENTS: The Smart Growth Zoning must contain this provision, or language of substantially equal effect.
 Chapter 40R and the 40R Regulations require assurances in the Smart Growth Zoning that under the affordable housing restriction on an Affordable unit, it shall be occupied by an eligible household paying an affordable rent or affordable purchase price during the term of the restriction.
 The Smart Growth Zoning shall contain provisions specifying the method by which such affordable rents or affordable purchase prices shall be computed.

-6.5 Design and Construction.
+E. 6.5 Design and Construction.

 Units of Affordable Housing shall be finished housing units.
 With respect to the minimum required number for a given Project, units of Affordable Housing shall be equitably integrated and proportionately dispersed throughout the residential portion of the Project of which they are part, across all residential buildings, floors and distinct unit types in accordance with the affordable housing restriction and marketing and tenant selection plan approved by DHCD and be comparable in initial construction quality, size and exterior design to the other housing units in the Project.
 Unless expressly required otherwise under one or more applicable state or federal housing subsidy programs, the bedroom-per-unit average for the Affordable Housing must be equal to or greater than the bedroom-per-unit average for the unrestricted/market-rate units.